Building multi-agent architectures with LiveKit agents

 Build TaskGroups dynamically from config

-def create_intent_task_group( config: ClientConfig, intent: str, selected_option: Optional[str] = None) -> Optional[TaskGroup]: """Create a TaskGroup based on client config for a specific intent."""
+def add_intent_tasks( task_group: TaskGroup, config: ClientConfig, intent: str, selected_option: Optional[str] = None) -> bool: """Add tasks to a TaskGroup based on client config for a specific intent.
+Returns True if tasks were added."""

 flow = config.intent_flows[intent]

-# Build tasks for the selected option questions = flow.questions_by_option.get(selected_option, [])
+# Add tasks for the selected option questions = flow.questions_by_option.get(selected_option, [])

 Set warm transfer numbers dynamically